 The AAAS Minority Science Writers Internship

-The American Association for the Advancement of Science (AAAS) and the Pitts Family Foundation is proud to offer a summer internship program for minority students interested in journalism as a career and who want to learn about science writing.
+The American Association for the Advancement of Science is proud to offer a summer internship program for minority students interested in journalism as a career and who want to learn about science writing.
 Experience what it’s like to cover the scientific and technological issues that shape our global community.
+The internship is made possible this year by the generous support of Mrs. Sara Lee Schupf and Dr. Jerry Pausch.

 What is science writing?